Electronic filter topology: Bandpass

+Note that although this is a 2nd-order filter, as it has two poles, the rate of attenuation either side of the centre frequency is 6 dB/octave, not 12 dB/octave, because only one of the poles is active at any given frequency.

+This topology is only adequate for a narrowband bandpass filter.
+For a wideband bandpass filter with a flat passband it is necessary to use a lowpass and a highpass in series.

 For finding suitable component values to achieve the desired filter properties, a similar approach can be followed as in the Design choices section of the alternative Sallen–Key topology.

 Biquad filter topology

 For the digital implementation of a biquad filter, see Digital biquad filter.

 A biquad filter is a type of linear filter that implements a transfer function that is the ratio of two quadratic functions.
 The name biquad is short for biquadratic.
 Any second-order filter topology can be referred to as a biquad, such as the MFB or Sallen-Key.
 However, there is also a specific "biquad" topology.
 It is also sometimes called the 'ring of 3' circuit.

 Biquad filters are typically active and implemented with a single-amplifier biquad (SAB) or two-integrator-loop topology.